Stockton University: History

 In 1970, as construction began to run behind schedule, the trustees realized they needed an alternative location for the first class in 1971.
 They selected the historic Mayflower Hotel in Atlantic City as the temporary campus.

-Classes began on schedule with the commencement of the first academic year in September 1971.
-The college took shape as 1,000 students (50 of whom were Educational Opportunity Fund students), 97 staff, and 60 full-time faculty took over the former resort hotel.
-By December 1971, occupancy of the first phase of the new campus construction took place, with the transfer of classes and offices to Galloway Township during the winter holiday period.

 Accreditation of Stockton State College by the Middle States Association of Colleges and Schools was first granted in December 1975.
-In July 1991, the college was re-accredited unconditionally for another 10 years by the Middle States Association Commission on Higher Education, and Middle States accreditation was reaffirmed most recently in 2012.

 In 1978 the US Congress passed legislation creating the New Jersey Pinelands National Reserve, the first such designation in the nation, to protect the area's ecology and aquifer, which serves the large metropolitan region.
 In 1988, the United Nations designated it an International Biosphere Reserve, in recognition of its importance.

-Stockton continued to grow rapidly.
-Housing II opened in November 1981.
-With the opening of the N-Wing College Center & Housing III in February 1983, Stockton State College achieved a high student-residency rate among New Jersey state colleges.

 In 1993, the college's name was changed to the Richard Stockton College of New Jersey.
 Rochelle Hendricks, New Jersey Secretary of Higher Education, approved Stockton's petition to become a university on February 13, 2015.
-On February 18, 2015, Stockton's Board of Trustees voted to change the former college's seal to reflect the new name, Stockton University.
+On February 18, 2015, Stockton's board of trustees voted to change the former college's seal to reflect the new name, Stockton University.
 The executive committee of the New Jersey Presidents Council, which represents the presidents of the state's public, private and community colleges and universities that receive state aid, had also voted for the change.
-In February 2015, the college was awarded University status and was officially renamed Stockton University on February 18, 2015.
+In February 2015, the college was awarded university status and was officially renamed Stockton University on February 18, 2015.

+In the fall of 2017, Stockton University began constructing a new facility in the Chelsea neighborhood of Atlantic City.
+The addition was met with applause from local residents and community leaders, who hailed it as a redevelopment of the long-declining neighborhoods in Ward 5 of Atlantic City.
+The $220-million-campus opened in September 2018 and included a three-story academic center and apartment-style complex for student living, called Kesselman Hall.